-Typically, a plan includes a mix of rank-and-file employees and owners/managers.
-However, a plan may exclude some employees from a profit sharing plan if they:
+Typically, a plan includes all employees.
+However, a profit sharing plan may exclude some employees if they:

 - Have not attained age 21;

-- Are covered by a collective bargaining agreement that does not provide for participation in the plan, if retirement benefits were the subject of good faith bargaining.
+- Are covered by a collective bargaining agreement that does not provide for participation in the plan, if retirement benefits were the subject of good faith bargaining; or

 Employees cannot be excluded from a plan merely because they are older workers.